strategineer/personal-website/content/tabletop/fist/kaiju_ship.md

 is_tabletop: true
 ---

+TODO

-TODO strat: write motivations for NPCs, improve encounter table...
+- write motivations for NPCs
+- improve encounter table
+- remove notes from images so i can gradually reveal them.
+- add BOOTY to encounter table / or somewhere fixed.  they want caesar too

 Heavily based on https://fayveline.itch.io/the-red-folder